jirfig/Airbnb-ETL-pipeline-Spark-on-EMR-Redshift-Airflow/README.md

 - Postgres operator for connection to Redshift

-To run the Airflow ETL copy contents of [/airflow](airflow) folder to $AIRFLOW_HOME.
+To run the Airflow ETL copy contents of [airflow](airflow) folder to $AIRFLOW_HOME.
 The folder contains .py with DAG definition and plugins folder with one custom operator.

 ### Spark on EMR